tanishq-ship-it/quiz_build_json/src/screens_structure.md

 | `"middle"` | Center selection between content and button |
 | `"bottom"` | Pin selection to bottom (default without button) |

-### 2. Branching with Response Screens
+### 2. Branching with Conditional Screens

-Use `responseScreens` for different paths based on selection:
+Use `conditionalScreens` for different paths based on selection:

 ```json
 {